The Group is committed to contributing to the communities that host its facilities and to society as a whole.

 Seiko has continuously held concerts every year since just after the disaster in 2011 to support recovery.
 Based on a desire to provide a place to join hearts and strengthen bonds between people in disaster-affected areas and supporters, Seiko has held concerts to support eastern Japan in a spirit of "harmony" in the three prefectures of Tohoku and in Tokyo since 2013.
-A number of artists have performed as a way to send their best wishes to people in disaster-affected areas, including renowned composer Norio Maeda.
-The concert held in Kitakata City, Fukushima Prefecture, in August 2018 marked the 30th occasion.
-Kitakata is where the first concert was held and is a city with which Seiko has close ties.
+A number of artists have performed as a way to send their best wishes to people in disaster-affected areas, including late renowned composer Norio Maeda.
+The concert held in Matsushima City, Miyagi Prefecture, in September 2019 marked the 33rd occasion.

 Providing opportunities and venues for learning

 The Seiko Holdings Group implements activities to provide opportunities and venues to learn about watches and clocks, as well as for cross-cultural exchange, as a means to contribute to the development of the younger generation.